insensitive/i-fudget/README.md

 };
 ```

-Replace values with your firebase configuration
+Replace values with your `Firebase configuration`

 Run `npm install`